Peach: Phytochemicals

+Potential allergen

-Peach allergy or intolerance is a relatively common form of hypersensitivity to proteins contained in peaches and related fruits (such as almonds).
-Symptoms range from local effects (e.g. oral allergy syndrome, contact urticaria) to more severe systemic reactions, including anaphylaxis (e.g. urticaria, angioedema, gastrointestinal and respiratory symptoms).
+Peach allergy or intolerance is a relatively common form of hypersensitivity to proteins in peaches and related fruits.
+Symptoms range from local effects (e.g., oral allergy syndrome, contact urticaria) to more severe systemic reactions, including anaphylaxis (e.g. urticaria, angioedema, gastrointestinal and respiratory symptoms).
 Adverse reactions are related to the "freshness" of the fruit: peeled or canned fruit may be tolerated.

-Due to their close relatedness, the kernel of a peach stone tastes similar to almond, and peach stones are used to make a cheap version of marzipan, known as persipan.

-Aroma

-The attractive smell of a ripe peach has 110 different volatile molecules combined, including alcohols, ketones, aldehydes, esters, polyphenols and terpenoids.
-The proportions vary significantly between different cultivars of peach.

 In culture

-Peaches are not only a popular fruit, but also are symbolic in many cultural traditions, such as in art, paintings, and folk tales such as the Peaches of Immortality.